 The planning area is home to a diverse array of businesses operating on both private and provincial Crown land.
 Findings from the 2013 Powell River Regional Business Inventory indicated there were over 100 businesses operating on the island.
-The inventory identified primary contributors to the local economy are mining, forestry, accommodation and food services, construction, manufacturing, professional scientific and technical services, retail trade.
-In addition, the community has identified agricultural production including cannabis as a key economic opportunity.
+The inventory identified primary contributors to the local economy are mining, forestry, accommodation and food services, construction, manufacturing, professional scientific and technical services, retail trade in addition, the community has identified agricultural production including campability of the services of the services economy, and provided local employment and contracting opportunities for decades.